mvolkmann/blog/src/swift/SwiftUI.md

 on the right side of the code editor header.
 Click either number to display the messages in the "Issue Navigator".

+For UI views that support pinch-to-zoom such as maps, that can be performed in the Simulator by holding down the option key and using two fingers on a trackpad.

 Preview is more limited in functionality than the Simulator.
 TODO: List the differences between the Simulator app and the Preview pane.